dataGriff/SQLServerIndexes/ReadMe.md

 1. Back to Our Original Query
 1. Turn the DateKey into the clustered index...
 1. SARGs (Search Arguments)
-1. Bonus Round: Foreign Keys
+1. Foreign Key performance benefits
 1. Summary
 1. Disclaimer